 Who are Qualified for the 13th Month Pay?

-All rank and file employees are qualified to receive the 13th month pay, regardless of how long they have been with the company or how much they earn.
+All rank-and-file employees are qualified to receive the 13th-month pay, regardless of how long they have been with the company or how much they earn.
 This benefit is mandated by law and cannot be waived by any employee, regardless of position.

 Exemptions to the 13-Month Pay Law

 There are some exemptions to the 13-month pay law.
-The following employees are not entitled to a 13th month pay:
+The following employees are not entitled to a 13th-month pay:

 - those who are already receiving more than PHP 30,000 per month in basic salary